ffyyytt/ITT/README.md

 # ITT
-Image to text android studio
+Image to text android studio \n
 Download -> open Android Studio -> import as a project Put input in raw
 Output on screen and /sdcard/result.txt